folbert/fewbricks/docs/index.md

 This is probably the most important, and also the original, reason as to why this system was created.
 Since, in Fewbricks, all ACF-fields are set up using code, we can reuse fields and even other bricks across multiple bricks.
 This means that if we need to have, for example, a button in multiple bricks and places, we can create that brick once and then reuse that code all over the place.
-Now, imagine that the button have multiple settings and must give the administrator the ability to select a style and a functionality (internal link, external link, mail, download etc.) every time a button is used.
+Now, imagine that the button has multiple settings like
+giving the administrator the ability to select a style and type (internal link, external link, mail, download etc.) every time a button is used.
 Having to set that up in multiple times in ACFs visual editor would be a lot of work and you know that the client will want to add new functionality to the button all of a sudden :)

 Since development on Fewbricks started, the field "Clone" has been introduced in ACF.
 While this does solve some of the problems that Fewbricks also solves, Fewbricks offers a lot more which you will see later on.